Maaak/rekapi/docs/upgrading.md

 rekapi.canvas.width(300);
 ````

+## `Rekapi.Actor.prototype.updateState` is now private

+This function wasn't useful as a public API, so it has been made private by convention.
+It is still accessible as `Rekapi.Actor.prototype._updateState`, but it is suggested that you update the state of the `Rekapi` instance instead.

 ## `draw` is now `render`

 `Rekapi.CanvasActor` now expects a function called `render` instead of `draw`.  `draw` is no longer recognized by Rekapi.
 Both functions work identically, it is just a name change.
 The related events `beforeDraw` and `afterDraw` are now `beforeRender` and `afterRender`, respectively.